julienherrero/awesome-list/README.md

 - [Trendyol/StateLayout](https://github.com/Trendyol/StateLayout) - StateLayout is a simple-use Android layout library which handles Loading, Content and Error states
 - [Trendyol/medusa](https://github.com/Trendyol/medusa) - Android fragment stack controller
 - [Triple-T/gradle-play-publisher](https://github.com/Triple-T/gradle-play-publisher) - GPP is Android's unofficial release automation Gradle Plugin.
 It can do anything from building, uploading, and then promoting your App Bundle or APK to publishing app listings and other metadata.
-- [Tweener/czan](https://github.com/Tweener/czan) - CZAN is an atomic design system for Compose Multiplatform
+- [Tweener/czan](https://github.com/Tweener/czan) - A Kotlin/Compose Multiplatform design system that allows you to easily create components and screens.
 - [Umweltzone/roadsigns](https://github.com/Umweltzone/roadsigns) - A Kotlin library hosting a custom view for road signs.
 - [ValterKasper/space-app](https://github.com/ValterKasper/space-app) - An Android app which shows timeline of upcoming rocket launches and showcases architecture of real application.
 - [Vi-r-us/Meather](https://github.com/Vi-r-us/Meather) - Weatherapp is a simple weather forecast app, which uses some APIs to fetch 5 day / 3 hour forecast data from the OpenWeatherMap and to fetch places, cities, counties, coords etc.